suhabb/covid_testing_service/README.md

 Covid Testing Service is a Reactive Spring Boot Microservice which returns the data of covid testing/timelines/cases of each country.
 The data source used is publicly available database in the github account of OWID(Our World In Data).

-- Covid Vacciantion service runs on the port 8081
+- Covid Testing service runs on the port 8081
   `` http://localhost:8081``

 ## Prerequisites